Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 - Processor limitations: Very high overlap percentages increase computational load.
 If the FFT processor cannot keep pace with the increased calculation rate, overlap should be reduced to match available processing capacity.

-Computational Requirements and Processing Capacity
+Computational Requirements

 Real-time capability criterion: The controller must complete all FFT calculations, control law computations, and drive signal generation within the frame offset time.
 If processing time exceeds this interval, the system will fall behind and cannot maintain real-time control.

-Averaging Strategy Selection with Overlap
+Averaging Strategy with Overlap

 When using overlap processing with spectral averaging, engineers should account for the reduced statistical independence of adjacent frames.
 A common approach is to use exponential averaging, which naturally weights recent frames more heavily and provides a moving average that adapts smoothly to changing spectral content.